Al-Azm Palace: History

 The palace was built during the Ottoman era over the former site of a Mamluk palace as a residence for the governor of Damascus, As'ad Pasha al-Azm during the reign of Sultan Mahmud I. Serving as a joint residence and guesthouse, the palace was a monument to 18th-century Arab architecture.

-The palace was built by 800 workers in a span of three years, and the building was decorated with highly sophisticated and expensive decorative elements.
+The palace was built by 800 workers in a span of three years, and the building was decorated with sophisticated and expensive decorative elements.
 A local Damascene barber, Shaikh Ahmad Al-Bidiri Al-Halaq recorded in his diary how "every time he [Al-Azem] heard of an antiquity or rare work of marble or porcelain, he would send someone to get it - with or without the owner's consent".
-After al-Azm's death, the palace continued to house his descendants for generations later.
+After al-Azm's death, the palace continued as the home for his descendants during later generations.

 While touring Damascus in 1898, Emperor Wilhelm II of Germany visited the palace.